My latest organized visit to Hamburg began with a train from Freiburg

 Here, young George must have gotten the insight for his drama Wozzeck.

-We were only 45 minutes late arriving at Hamburg Central Station, so the total
+We arrived at Hamburg Central Station only 45 minutes late, so the total

 travel time was 6 hours 35 minutes.